The Day (and Program Change) That Will Live in Infamy

 Only those who pay high prices will earn more, and there are caps on the number of miles even big spenders can earn per ticket.
 As a rule of thumb, paying $.20/mile is the break even point on earning as many miles under the new system as under the old one.

 I try not to pay more than $.05/mile for my tickets.
-That means I will earn on one quarter of the miles I had previously earned from flying!
-I do not see how the vast majority of leisure travelers will be able to earn enough miles for dream goals like one round-trip business-class or first-class ticket (a range of 115,000 to 220,000 miles per ticket) to Europe or Asia much less two of them.
+That means I will earn on roughly one quarter of the miles I had previously earned from flying!
+I do not see how the vast majority of leisure travelers who have no status will be able to earn enough miles for dream goals like one round-trip business-class or first-class ticket (a range of 115,000 to 220,000 miles per ticket) to Europe or Asia much less two of them.

 The Last Mileage-Based Trip